metalmerge/SPECTRA/infrared_trainer Code Documentation.md

-# YOLOv8 Solar Panel Detection Script
+# Code Documentation

 ## Author: metalmerge

-This script utilizes the YOLOv8 object detection model to detect solar panels in images and videos.
-It provides functionality for training the model, validating on images, and performing inference on videos.

-## Dependencies

-Ensure you have the following dependencies installed before running the script:

-- `ultralytics`: Library for YOLO model training and inference
-- `PIL`: Python Imaging Library for image processing
-- `cv2`: OpenCV library for image and video processing
-- `os`: Python standard library for interacting with the operating system

-## Training Model

-The `train_model` function loads a pretrained YOLOv8 model, trains it on solar panel detection data, and saves the trained model.
-It takes the number of epochs as input and utilizes the following parameters:

-- `data`: Path to the data configuration file
-- `epochs`: Number of training epochs
-- `patience`: Early stopping patience
-- `imgsz`: Input image size
-- `device`: Device to run the training on ("cpu" or "cuda")
-- `verbose`: Print training progress
-- `project`: Project name
-- `name`: Model name
-- `weight_decay`: L2 regularization strength

-## Validating and Visualizing

-The `validate_and_visualize` function takes a trained model and an array of image paths, runs inference on the images, and visualizes the detection results using PIL.
-Detected bounding boxes are plotted on the images.

-## Inferring and Saving Video

-The `infer_and_save_video` function performs inference on a video file, annotates the frames with bounding boxes, and saves the annotated video.
-It takes the paths to the input video and the output video as inputs.

-## Main Function

-The `main` function is the entry point of the script.
-It offers two modes of operation based on user input:

-1. Training Mode: Prompts the user for the number of epochs to train the model.
-After training, it exports the model in ONNX format and puts the computer to sleep.
-2. Inference Mode: Loads a trained model, runs inference on sample images, and performs video inference.

-## Usage

-1. Ensure the required dependencies are installed.
-2. Run the script.
-If you want to train the model, enter the number of epochs when prompted.
-If you want to perform inference on images and videos, select a sample mode.

-## Conclusion

-This script demonstrates the use of the YOLOv8 model for solar panel detection.
-It provides options for training the model and performing inference on images and videos.
-The script's flexibility allows users to adapt it to their specific object detection tasks.

-**Note:** Make sure to replace the file paths with your actual paths and adjust other settings as needed for your environment and dataset.
+This script performs various tasks related to object detection using the YOLOv8 model from the `ultralytics` library.
+It includes functions to train the model, validate and visualize its predictions on images, and perform inference on a video stream.

+### Libraries Used

+- `ultralytics`: A deep learning library that provides implementations for various computer vision tasks, including object detection.
+- `PIL`: The Python Imaging Library, used for opening and manipulating images.
+- `cv2`: OpenCV, a computer vision library, used for video capture, processing, and display.
+- `os`: The operating system interface, used for file operations.

+### Variables

+- `YAML_PATH`: Path to the YAML configuration file for model training.
+- `best_pt_model_path`: Path to the pre-trained model checkpoint.
+- `test_image_folder`: Path to the folder containing test images.
+- `test_video_path`: Path to the input video file for inference.

+### Functions

+1. `train_model(epoch_num)`: Trains the YOLOv8 model for a specified number of epochs.

+   - `epoch_num`: Number of epochs for training.
+   - Returns: Trained YOLOv8 model.

+2. `validate_and_visualize(model, image_folder)`: Validates the model's predictions on images and visualizes the results.

+   - `model`: Trained YOLOv8 model.
+   - `image_folder`: Folder containing images for validation.

+3. `infer_and_save_video(model, video_path, output_path)`: Performs inference on a video stream and saves the annotated video.

+   - `model`: Trained YOLOv8 model.
+   - `video_path`: Path to the input video file.
+   - `output_path`: Path to save the annotated output video.

+4. `main()`: Main function that drives the script's execution.

+### Execution

+1. The script starts by prompting the user for the number of epochs to train the model.
+If `train > 0`, the script trains the model, exports it in ONNX format, and puts the system to sleep after a delay.

+2. If `train == 0`, the script loads a custom model checkpoint and performs the following steps:
+   - Validates and visualizes the model's predictions on test images.
+   - Performs inference on the specified video file, annotates each frame, and saves the annotated video.

+3. The script uses the `__name__` check to ensure that it's being run as the main module before executing the `main()` function.

+### Usage

+1. Run the script in a Python environment.
+2. Follow the prompts to specify the number of epochs for training or choose to perform inference on test images and a video.
+3. The script will display validation images with annotations and save an annotated video if applicable.

+## Note

+- This script assumes that you have the required image and video files in the specified paths.
+- Make sure to have the necessary libraries (`ultralytics`, `PIL`, `cv2`) installed in your environment.